Continuing with the Mass Effect Legendary Edition Review with the second video game in the trilogy with Mass Effect 2.

 Speaking of DLC, that is another thing that makes the Legendary Edition worth owning, you get to play the game with all of the DLC and that includes the missions, except for missions that involved the Mako.
 The Mako is something I couldn’t get used to and all you could do was hover, shoot, and collect shining areas (which were either elements or data depending on the mission.)
 But it is worth checking out the DLC before venturing into the final mission of the game.
 The Illusive Man was an entertaining character to bring into the series, and Martin Sheen did a great job in his portrayal, if you completed the Cerberus Missions in Mass Effect then you’re familiar with how vile he can be.
 With an all-star voice cast and memorable characters such as Garrus, Tali, Liara, and Anderson, Mass Effect 2 is a great game worth checking out, and the Legendary Edition’s remastered Graphics helps prove what a thrilling game Bioware has produced.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com.
-Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
-Also, Be sure to check out our new store, Red’s Nerd Shop!The second chapter of the acclaimed Mass Effect Trilogy begins with the death of our hero Commander Shepherd.
+If you have any suggestions, news tips, or questions, email them to: email@example.com.The second chapter of the acclaimed Mass Effect Trilogy begins with the death of our hero Commander Shepherd.
 Two years later, Shepherd and the Normandy are miraculously resurrected by the fringe paramilitary group, Cerberus.
 This stunning puzzle showcases our once revered hero and the troupe of fellow outcasts that work to save humanity and the rest of the galaxy from a new mysterious threat.